NicolasSegl/Athena/README.md

 # Misc
-If attempting to compile, make sure that the "/books/" folder is in the current working directory in order for Athena to be able to find her opening moves
+If you want Athena to use her own opening book, make sure that '/books/' is in her current working directory.